microsoft/onnxruntime/docs/performance/tune-performance.md

 For example:

 `DNNL: ./build.sh --config RelWithDebInfo --use_dnnl --build_csharp --parallel`

 `CUDA: ./build.sh --config RelWithDebInfo --use_cuda --build_csharp --parallel`

 ### Register the EP

-In order to use DNNL, CUDA, or TensorRT execution provider, you need to call the C API OrtSessionOptionsAppendExecutionProvider.
+In order to use the DNNL, CUDA, or TensorRT execution providers, you need to call the C API `OrtSessionOptionsAppendExecutionProvider`.

 C API Example: